-6.2 Other Employee Information
+7.2 Other Employee Information

 Place have doubled the Employee Engagement survey response rate since 2014, which is an excellent achievement and could be attributed to the new approach which involve Senior Managers holding focus groups to discuss employee engagement and explain the way in which the survey results are integrated into our improvement plans and our positive commitment on how we communicate and engage with our wider workforce.
 The 2017 results are showing improvements in all of our least positive 2015 statements.
 This is a positive trend for the Directorate and as such improvement plans have been developed with more localised team level improvements which are allowing us to look at best practice with other teams to ensure consistency is achieved for all.

-Key messages are communicated to staff via VLOGS prepared by Heads of Service on TV screens at key areas.
+Physical Environment

-Physical Environment Housing Service
+Housing Service